publications

 5.10 Continuous improvement

 Ethical issues vary and different issues may come up case by case.
-Thus, ethical evaluation should be a continuous process in organisation and there should be institutional support for this.
-Therefore, the management of a network member should support the organization’s employees by ensuring that they have real opportunities to uphold, promote, and respect the principles of the Code of Conduct.
+Thus, ethical evaluation should be a continuous process in an organisation and there should be institutional support for this.
+Therefore, the management of a participant organisation should support the organisation’s employees by ensuring that they have real opportunities to uphold, promote, and respect the principles of the code of conduct.

-Appropriate communication is fundamental throughout the data network’s life circle.
-It is essential for individuals, organizations, and the society as a whole.
-Each of them needs in addition to different contents and timing, also apposite communication channels and manners.
+Appropriate communication is fundamental throughout the data space’s life circle.
+It is essential for individuals, organisations, and the society as whole.
+Each of them needs in addition to different contents and timing, also appropriate communication channels and manners.
 The above-mentioned ethical principles are put into practice with communication.
-Furthermore, communication is the way to demonstrate the organization´s commitment to them.
-The management has a special responsibility to articulate, apply, and support the organization’s culture and processes that reflect the principles of this Code of Conduct.
+Furthermore, communication is the way to demonstrate an organisation’s commitment to them.
+The management of a participant organisation has a special responsibility to articulate, apply, and support the organisation’s culture and processes that reflect the principles of this code of conduct.

 Publication details